 In 2006, Emmanuel Mongon was invited in Germany to present, together with the Mayor of Bern (Switzerland), his contribution for the City of Bern to an audience of 150 city mayors and developers.
 The organizer, the Foundation "Lebendige Stadt" (lively city) created by the largest shopping mall german developer, wanted to demonstrate the added value of a leisure-oriented strategy for a city.

 Very early after Vietnam reopened for tourism, Emmanuel Mongon was invited by a Singaporean Foundation as a speaker of the first conference on sustainable tourism.

-In 2006, a French leading newspaper, wrote: "He is Mister Theme Park in France.
+In 2006, the French leading newspaper Le Figaro wrote: "He is Mister Theme Park in France.
 Emmanuel Mongon manages Imaginvest, a consulting firm advising investors in the leisure industry in Europe and Asia."

 To prepare for his book "The Happy City", the journalist Charles Montgomery wrote in 2008 an article for Air Canada's En Route Magazine and interviewed Emmanuel Mongon.
 Extract:

 "(...)
 Mongon had found that the key to creating successful amusement parks was not the rate at which rides could spin visitors in circles; it was the way they created moments for people to share together.